 As a side note, these things (hyperthyroidism, bowel issues, urinary tract infections) must be contagious as my pets keep catching them from each other just when one dog's this-or-that might be healing!
-I've considered quarantining although the Vets say it's "pretty common" and it's not like it's bloody tumor, intestinal growths, seizures, and/or kidney-liver failure, (yet) so I feel better.
+I've considered quarantining although the Vets say "it's pretty common" and it's not like it's a bloody tumor, intestinal growths, seizures, and/or kidney-liver failure, (yet) so I feel better.

 I really get a kick out of my little carnivores' fangy-looking teeth and the weird way they are shaped.
 I do wonder just why they are shaped that way instead of like cows' and horses' teeth but maybe I misunderstood what I learned in Biology Class.
 Considering the Veterinary profession has had much more schooling than I have and has apparently totally forgotten as well, I'm not too embarrassed.